littlektframework/littlektframework.github.io/wiki/io/assets.md

 The `prepare` method is essentially the same as the Kotlin's `lazy` delegate but will prepare each asset once all other assets have finished loading.

 We can check if the `AssetProvider` has finished loading by using the `isFullyLoaded` property.
-Accessing this property will call the `AssetProvider.update()` method automatically in order to determine if all assets have been loaded.
-We don't have to call `update()` manually.
+We need to make sure we call `update()` in the render loop in order ensure the assets are finished loading and fully prepared.

 ```kotlin
 class MyGame(context: Context) : ContextListener(context) {